Anaheim Ducks Power Players

 For the skating auditions please wear any of the following: black workout or warm-up style pants and a white or black shirt with a black jacket (optional).

-For the promotional auditions please wear black workout style pants or shorts and white or black shirt with athletic style tennis shoes.
+For the promotional auditions please wear black workout-style pants or shorts and a white or black shirt with athletic style tennis shoes.

-Will I find out if I made the Power Players on July 1st?
+Will I find out if I made the Power Players at auditions?

-No, we will contact you after the auditions and select candidates will be asked to participate in the final step of the audition process, which is the formal interview.
+No, you will be contacted after the auditions.
+Only select candidates will be asked to participate in the final step of the audition process, which is the formal interview.